turingschool/backend-curriculum-site/module2/misc/blogger.md

 ### Creating the Articles Controller

-We're going to use another Rails generator but your terminal has the console currently running.
+Your terminal has the console currently running.
 Let's open one more terminal or command prompt and move to your project directory which we'll use for command-line scripts.
 In that new terminal, enter this command:

 ```
 $ touch app/controllers/articles_controller.rb